dismint/air/README.md

 # Overview

-This project is an answer ot the first task posed to me by the Air Quality Predictions team.
+This project is an answer to the first task posed to me by the Air Quality Predictions team.
 The solution involves one central Python file that is run by `script.sh`, and is run regularly with the use of a cron job.
 Because cron jobs are not easily distributed through version control, I have provided detailed instructions below on how one would use this system in practice the same way it is set up on my current machine.

 # Implementation